 In addition to health insurance, many travelers will purchase travel insurance.
 This extra coverage will cover things like flight cancellations due to airline strikes or lost luggage, etc. There are many options to choose from regarding travel insurance, please check with your current insurance company or call CGE (x6866) for more information.

 Every year hundreds of young travelers are arrested in foreign countries for illegal possession, use, or trafficking in drugs.
 Some countries are stricter and more severe in their treatment of those arrested on drug-related charges, but even reputedly liberal countries contribute to these statistics.
 Remember that you are subject to the laws of the country you are visiting.
 Your government, and Gettysburg College, is completely powerless should you be arrested in another country on drug charges.
 DON’T use drugs.

 Not knowing local laws can get you into serious trouble.
 Just because something is legal in the United States doesn't mean it is legal in the country of your choice.
-Most students who study abroad do not break the law on purpose; instead, they end up doing something illegal without knowing it.
+Most students who study globally do not break the law on purpose; instead, they end up doing something illegal without knowing it.
 Even as a foreigner, you must obey all a citizen of the country of your choice laws and the laws of other countries to which you are traveling.